FAQ Lost Car Keys, Fobs & Remotes Replacement – Get The Answers You Need, Right Here!

-Q: What are aftermarket car keys replacement?
+Q: What are aftermarket car key replacement?
 Are they safe to use?
 How can I know if my key is an original key or an aftermarket key?

-First, let us understand when will we use those keys and how it may affect the safety and security of our cars.
+First, let us understand when will we use those keys and how they may affect the safety and security of our cars.

 When you lose your car keys and need a replacement, you have three options and mention above.
 Order the key online, go to the dealership or calling a locksmith.

 When you go to the dealership most chances are they will use an original key or remote so there shouldn’t be any problem there.
 A problem may occur when you order the key online or using a local locksmith service to get a replacement.

 What are the risks of using an aftermarket key VS an original key?